It All Began with Food

 Analiese would soon “go to a happy place” to create a sustainable food destination for the Fairfield County community.
 In 2009 she founded the award-winning Fairfield Green Food Guide to help consumers easily find local, sustainable food and give voice to the burgeoning local food movement.

-Analiese Paik is a sustainable food advocate and founder of the Fairfield Green Food Guide, an award-winning digital news publication dedicated to empowering Fairfield County consumers to eat more locally and sustainably.
-Analiese has strengthened the sustainable food movement through her publications and events, as a GMO labeling bill advocate, and through her service on the advisory board of the CT DOA’s Farm-to-Chef Program, and as an advisor to Slow Food Metro North, where she previously served as a board member.
+Back in 2009, she founded the Fairfield Green Food Guide, an award-winning digital news publication dedicated to empowering Fairfield County consumers to eat more locally and sustainably.
+Analiese has strengthened the sustainable food movement through her publications and events, as a GMO labeling bill advocate, through her service on the advisory board of the CT DOA’s Farm-to-Chef Program, and as an advisor to Slow Food Metro North, where she previously served as a board member.

-She is the recipient of the 2016 and 2015 Morris Media Green Award Honorable Mention, 2012 Slow Food Metro North Snail of Approval Award, 2013 and 2011 Green Coast Award, and has received the Constant Contact All Star Award for 10 consecutive years for excellence in email marketing.
+She is the recipient of the 2016 and 2015 Morris Media Green Award Honorable Mention, 2012 Slow Food Metro North Snail of Approval Award, 2013 and 2011 Green Coast Award, and received the Constant Contact All Star Award for eight consecutive years for excellence in email marketing.